mjpritchard/my-1.9.0-site/content/docs/getting-started/present-ssh-key.md

 - Windows
   - Windows command or PowerShell terminal window (no additional software needed)
-  - MobaXterm (a 3rd party linux terminal emulator for windows, licence required)
+  - MobaXterm (a 3rd party Linux terminal emulator for windows, licence required)
   - PuTTy (a 3rd party suite of SSH tools including some GUI utilities)
 - Mac: "Terminal" or similar applications
 - Linux: "Terminal" or similar applications

 Note: the "standard" location to store your key is the `.ssh` directory within your home directory.
-Storing it elsewhere, particularly on Windows, can cause permissions problems.
+Storing it elsewhere, particularly on Windows, can cause problems with permissions.

 {{<command user="user" host="localhost">}}
 ssh -i path_to/my_private_key user@remotehost